 in order to fetch updates that it is unable to obtain from the Internet.
 This can occur even if the

 other machine is in the shutdown state.
 The exact details of the protocol used are presently unknown,

-but because NAT32 has full control over outgoing packets on an adapter, future versions will be able
+but because NAT32 has full control over outgoing packets on an adapter, future versions may be able

 to prevent this undesirable behaviour.